dulmandakh/ariadne-django-ext/README.md

 ### cache

 **cache** decorator will cache a result returned from resolver using Django cache framework.
-You can it accepts **timeout** and **version** parameters and passed down.
+You can it accepts same keyword arguments and passed down to Django cache.

-Cache key must be either str or callable.
-Callable will receive same argument as resolver then return cache key.
+Cache key must be either value or callable.
+Callable will receive same arguments as resolver then return cache key.
+Callable may return **None** to bypass the cache.

+It uses **typename** and **key** from **info.path** as cache key prefix.

 ```python
 from ariadne_django_ext import cache